MetaMask/test-dapp/README.md

 The main page of the test dapp includes a simple UI featuring buttons for common dapp interactions.

 There is a second page (`request.html`) that allows making requests directly to the provider using query parameters.
+This provides a simple way of testing RPC methods using an in-page provider.

-It can be used by navigating to `/request.html?method=___&params=___` (e.g. `/request.html?method=eth_getLogs&params=[{ "address": "0x0000000000000000000000000000000000000000" }]`).
-The page will make a request with the given method and params using `ethereum.request`, and report the status as plain text.
-This provides a simple way of testing RPC methods using an inpage provider.
+It can be used by navigating to `/request.html?method=${METHOD}&params=${PARAMS}` (e.g. `/request.html?method=eth_getLogs&params=[{ "address": "0x0000000000000000000000000000000000000000" }]`).
+The page will make a request with the given RPC method and parameters using `ethereum.request`, and report the result as plain text.

 ## Contributing